 Tomitribe supports a lot of clients that use ActiveMQ and JMS in production.
+If you need expert support to optimize and maintain your ActiveMQ setup, contact Tomitribe today for professional assistance.
 This post introduces you to both ActiveMQ and JMS.
-If you already understand the fundamental concepts behind JMS messaging, skip ahead to “A Short ActiveMQ and JMS Tutorial”.
+If you already understand the fundamental concepts behind JMS messaging, skip ahead to “A Short ActiveMQ and JMS Tutorial”..
 It should take five minutes or less.
-If you are new to JMS than keep reading!
+If you are new to JMS then keep reading!

 JMS Concepts